 But, from the good, to the bad and the (literally) ugly, I thought this would be a good chance for us squirrel-friends to share our dating app experiences.

-Disclaimer: this is actually the first February in a long time I might actually have a Valentine <tries to play it cool> but as somewhat of a dating app connoisseur, I can confirm that I have encountered all these types of guys IRL.
+As somewhat of a dating app connoisseur, I can confirm that I have encountered all these types of guys IRL.
 I’m certain you have too.

 The Blanket Messager

 You’ll match, and within an hour you’ll get a ‘hey hun xx’.
 Let the eye roll-athon commence.
 The worst type of Blanket Messager will send you his generic chat a week after matching.
 That’s right, you’re not even worth a First Round Blanket Message.
 You’re a Backup Blanket Message.
 Swiftly unmatch this one, though feel free to send a sassy ‘boy bye’ GIF before you do.

 If you’re a female on a dating app of any type, then you’ve definitely encountered a Predator or six.
 You know the type – the ones who make you think, ‘does your mother know you speak to women this way’?
 Thank goodness you can’t send photos over Tinder messaging, am I rite?
 The worst type of predator won’t react kindly to your rejection of his grossly offensive (and probably grammatically incorrect) messages.
 Make a note of him then REPORT.
 THAT.
 MOFO.